dechristopher/octadground/README.md

 - Premove by click or drag
 - Animation of pieces: moving and fading away
 - Display last move, check, move destinations, and premove destinations (hover effects possible)
-- Import and export positions in FEN notation
+- Import and export positions in OFEN notation
 - User callbacks

 ## Installation